burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 22. **Bit Tricks.** The `min` and `max` functions executed during conditions `if/else` can sometimes be expressed in bits and logical operations.
 If you are eliminating the not necessary `if/else` statement it is useful for low-level details of how the CPU works (namely pipelining).
 Sometimes the compiler does not perform such optimizations, and you must do it by hand.
 Materials about bit tricks are presented in [13], [14].

-23. **Stack Frame Pointer Omission.** A *stack frame* is the area on the stack used by the current function and it includes stack space for function arguments(linkage block), return address, base pointer, local variables for function code itself, and local variables for functions that are called from this function.
+23. **Stack Frame Pointer Omission.** A *stack frame* is the area on the stack used by the current function and it includes stack space for function arguments (sometimes called as linkage block), return address, base pointer, local variables for function code itself, and local variables for functions that are used in current function.
 The frame pointer is implemented as a used register that is used to address local variables and address arguments.
-If functions don't need a frame pointer for their operation and use Stack Pointer during their logic or if the difference between stack pointer and frame pointer is a compiler time constant of the function body then the compiler can keep track of the stack pointer offset on all code paths through the function and generate local variable accesses through stack pointer.
+If functions really don't need a frame pointer for their operation and can use Stack Pointer during their logic the usage of frame pointer can be ommitted.
+It is the case if:
+- The difference between stack pointer and frame pointer is a compiler time constant
+- It's constant in the function body in all code paths through the function
+- Access to local variable can be attained through stack pointer

 The benefit is this in this case - the compiler will have one more register in case of this optimization.
 To specify this in MSVC use [/Oy](https://learn.microsoft.com/en-us/cpp/build/reference/oy-frame-pointer-omission?view=msvc-170) for GCC/CLANG use [-fomit-frame-pointer](https://gcc.gnu.org/onlinedocs/gcc-4.9.2/gcc/Optimize-Options.html).

-24. **Minimize Write from different Thread to the Same Memory.** Technically if you have CPU threads that are assigned for different CPUs you can write to the same memory location.
+24. **Minimize Write from different Thread to the Same Memory.** Technically if you have CPU threads that are assigned for different CPUs you **can** write to the same memory location.
 However, from a memory perspective when different logic is executed in different CPU cores there are two hardware protocols that come into play in this situation:

 * *cache consistency* protocol guarantees that all copies of DRAM cache lines are the same in all Caches in the system